 The latest published UK Future Energy Scenarios document (UK FES) will be used as the basis for analysis.
 However the UK FES considers a limited range of scenarios designed for long-term planning and are not designed to test for material costs from constraints arising from short term supply patterns (which can be very different).
 The future energy scenarios will therefore be adjusted (“flexed”) to test the Exchange Rate.
 Such flexing will reflect historic and credible future supply patterns.
 These scenarios are referred to as test scenarios.

 The test scenarios are patterns of supply based on the assumed demand level such that supply and demand are in balance and within the physical capabilities of the network.
 Demand is assumed to be static, i.e. does not readily move from one System Exit Point to another, however, supply is known to be much more flexible.
-The supply scenarios will be based on National Grid’s reasonable assessment of a credible “difficult” supply situation, i.e. gas entering the NTS in quantities, and at locations, that are operationally difficult to accommodate but which are reasonably expected to occur.
+The supply scenarios will be based on National Gas Transmission’s reasonable assessment of a credible “difficult” supply situation, i.e. gas entering the NTS in quantities, and at locations, that are operationally difficult to accommodate but which are reasonably expected to occur.

 The test scenarios will be chosen in accordance with this paragraph.

-For the demand level(s) identified National Grid will identify historic supply patterns at that level.
+For the demand level(s) identified National Gas Transmission will identify historic supply patterns at that level.

 The most recent years’ data will be used.